Cambodia Dark Tourism & North Korea Liberation Day Combo

 Train takers depart Beijing Central station at 5:25pm for the 24 hour sleeper ride to Pyongyang.

-Drop by Sariwon City (Capital of North Hwanghae province) to walk in the local folkcustom park and view the city from the mountaintop pagoda.
+Drop by Sariwon City (capital of North Hwanghae Province) to walk in the local folk custom park and view the city from the mountain pagoda.

 Photo opportunity of the Monument to the Three Charters of National Reunification, standing over the Thongil Highway.

-Visit Mansudae Grand Monument to show our respects to the President Kim Il Sung and the Leader Kim Jong Il.
-(Optional extra- you can present flowers if you wish: 5 euros per bunch).
+Visit Mansudae Grand Monument – the two large bronze statues of President Kim Il Sung and Leader Kim Jong Il overlooking the city (Optional extra – you can present a bouquet of flowers for 5 euro).

 Pyongyang Metro!
 Ride from Stop 1 to Stop 2 then on to stop 6!
 Exiting to: